-- 94% of patients achieved uncorrected distance of 20/40 or better
+- 94% of patients achieved an uncorrected distance of 20/40 or better

 - Improved contrast sensitivity in low-light situations

-- Significant reduction in both spherical and total high order abberations
+- Significant reduction in both spherical and total high order aberrations

-- Improved functional vision in challenging environments such as night driving, glare and fog
+- Improved Astigmatism light vision in challenging environments such as night driving, glare, and fog